Ghost job

 There is a rising trend in employers promising remote work as "bait," and it underscores the relative power of the employers in the job market.

 According to the career coaching service SamNova, a fake job listing can often be spotted as one that is either continuously open or repeatedly posted.
 These listings may have catchy titles, vague descriptions, a lack of detail, or contain reposts of previous listings.

 A survey conducted by Clarify Capital has concluded that many companies and government entities have tricked job seekers with fake ads without the intent of hiring.
-A 2025 study by recruiting platform Greenhouse Software showed at least one in five job postings is fake or never filled.
+A 2025 study by recruiting platform Greenhouse Software showed at least one in five job postings in the US is fake or never filled.